JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 This method returns **tomTrue** only if the font can be changed.
 That is, no part of an associated range is protected and an associated document is not read-only.
 If this **ITextFont** object is a duplicate, no protection rules apply.

+---

 # <a name="isequal"></a>IsEqual

 Determines whether this text font object has the same properties as the specified text font object.

 ```
-FUNCTION CTextFont2.IsEqual (BYVAL pFont AS ITextFont2 PTR) AS LONG
+FUNCTION IsEqual (BYVAL pFont AS ITextFont2 PTR) AS LONG
-FUNCTION CTextFont2.IsEqual2 (BYVAL pFont AS ITextFont2 PTR) AS LONG
+FUNCTION IsEqual2 (BYVAL pFont AS ITextFont2 PTR) AS LONG
 ```

 | Parameter | Description |